SarahJoniPower/bank_tech_test/README.md

-#Bank Tech Test
+# Bank Tech Test

 This programme models a bank account.
 It's written in ruby and you can interact with the code through irb.

 You can:

+(account = Account.new)
-- check your balance:   Bank.balance
+- check your balance:   account.balance
-- desposit money:       Bank.deposit(amount)
+- deposit money:        account.deposit(amount)
-- withdraw money:       Bank.withdraw(amount)
+- withdraw money:       account.withdraw(amount)
-- print a statement     Bank.account_statement
+- print a statement     account.statement

 An account statement contains a list of recent transations in reverse order with details of:
     - date